Pushplaybang/dev-config/readme.md

     cd ~/.ssh
     ls -lash

-If nothing is listed, then you can move on - or else you'll need to backup the existing key and create a new as needed.
+If nothing is listed, then you can move on - or else you'll need to backup the existing key and create a new one as needed.

-    ssh-keygen -t rsa -C "adam@stacoviak.com"
+    ssh-keygen -t rsa -C "guy@youremail.com"